Mgrimaldi20/gladVK/README.md

 # gladVK
-GLAD loader for Vulkan only, Core profile 1.3
+GLAD loader with CMake for Vulkan only.
+Core profile 1.3